Smoren/schemator-php/README.md

 ## License

-Schemator Data Mapper is licensed under the MIT License.
+Schemator is licensed under the MIT License.